TheTypoMaster/gray.net.au/posts/2006/01/13/Advice_for_2006.rst

 .. title: Advice for 2006
 .. slug: Advice_for_2006
 .. date: 2006-01-13 09:24:00 UTC+10:00
-.. tags: funny,James,blog
+.. tags: funny,blog
-.. category:
+.. category: James
 .. link:

 I got an e-mail today from a friend and thought it just so aptly